aodn/aatams/doc/VEMCO_INTEGRATION.md

 * the client (i.e. VUE) will have to authenticate with a username/password
 * the HTTP POST will need to include attached data (i.e. the VRL file)
-* what upper limit do we want to impose on filesize (10s of MBs is probably ok, 100s of MBs - probably too much).
+* what upper limit do we want to impose on filesize (10s of MBs is probably ok, 100s of MBs - probably too much - see [Stats](#Stats) below).
 Significant compression could probably be achieved given the nature of the XML, so this could alleviate this somewhat if it's an issue

+### Example request

 An example of what a request for "option 2" above might look like, using [curl](http://curl.haxx.se/):